Fraternidad-Muprespa, at the centenary gala of the Social Graduates

 The event brought together different authorities from the political and judicial sphere, such as the president of the Congress of Deputies, Francina Armengol, the Second Vice President of the Government and Minister of Labor and Social Economy, Yolanda Díaz, Félix Bolaños, Minister of Justice, Elma Saiz, Minister of Inclusion, Social Security and Migration, or the President of the General Council of the Judiciary, María Isabel Perelló.

-Also present were the 43 presidents of Official Colleges of Social Graduates of Spain and representatives of other entities linked to this profession, such as Fraternidad-Muprespa, represented at the event by Natalia Fdez.
-Laviada, Deputy Director General of Prevention, Quality and Communication of the Mutua, and Silvia Vela, Director of Communication and Institutional Relations.
+Also present were the 43 presidents of Official Colleges of Social Graduates of Spain and representatives of other entities linked to this profession, such as Fraternidad-Muprespa, represented in the act by Natalia Fdez.

-The gala began with the delivery of the Centennial Awards to entities and institutions whose work has been decisive for the development and consolidation of the work of social graduates.
+The gala began with the presentation of the Centenario Awards to entities and institutions whose work has been decisive for the development and consolidation of the work of social graduates.
 The Ministry of Labor and Social Economy was awarded for its historical connection with the birth of the profession and its role in the evolution of labor relations in Spain.
-Yolanda Diaz, which was accompanied by former ministers Magdalena Valerio y Juan Carlos Aparicio, received the award that he thanked for being the “recognition of an institution that I love, whose work I respect.”
+Yolanda Díaz, who was accompanied by former ministers Magdalena Valerio and Juan Carlos Aparicio, received the award that she thanked for being the “recognition of an institution that I love, whose work I respect”

 The Ministry of Justice received an award for its institutional support for the profession and the drive in the digitalization of judicial and administrative processes.
-The current holder of the portfolio, Felix Bolaños received the award, accompanied by the former minister Juan Carlos Campo.
-Bolaños highlighted his past as a labor lawyer “working many hours side by side with many social graduates.” and I claim the role of justice, which must be a “close, agile and modern service for citizens.”
+The current holder of the portfolio, Félix Bolaños received the award, accompanied by former minister Juan Carlos Campo.
+Bolaños highlighted his past as a labor lawyer “working many hours side by side with many social graduates” and claimed the role of justice, which must be a “close, agile and modern service for citizens.”

-They then imposed the Great Crosses of Social Justice to two former presidents of the General Council of Social Graduates, Ricardo GabaldonJose Blas Fernandez.
+Next, the Great Crosses of Social Justice were imposed on two former presidents of the General Council of Social Graduates, Ricardo Gabaldón and José Blas Fernández.

-He also highlighted that the profession was born at a time of great transformations in the workplace when Spain was beginning to structure a regulatory framework that defended the rights of workers and employers.
+He also highlighted that the profession was born at a time of great transformations in the field of work when Spain was beginning to structure a regulatory framework that defended the rights of workers and employers.
 “Today, after a hundred years, the world needs that social justice again,” he said.

 ¿Que te ha parecido el contenido?